 Hyundai HL965 full bucket.

-Hyundai Construction Equipment Americas on March 7 introduced the Hyundai HL975 and HL965 wheel loaders, the newest additions to its HL900 series of Tier 4 Final-compliant wheel loaders available throughout the U.S. and Canada.
+Hyundai Construction Equipment Americas on March 7 introduced the Hyundai HL975 and HL965 wheel loaders, the newest additions to its HL900 series of Tier IV Final-compliant wheel loaders available throughout the United States and Canada.

 The company also announced a longer boom on its HL940XT extended reach wheel loader for applications requiring higher lifting and dumping of lighter-weight materials, such as livestock feed.
 Hyundai also introduced a heavy-duty axle configuration for its HL960 wheel loader – designated as the HL960HD model – intended for use in severe conditions such as landfills, scrap yards and forestry operations.